-With a phone number like 1-800-FUN-TOWN, it should be no surprise that Frankenmuth is full of Franken-fun!
-And that’s why you’ll find visitors from all over the world coming to visit Michigan’s Little Bavaria any time during our four seasons of fun!
-Frankenmuth has so much to offer whether you choose to come for a daycation or vacation … or if you’re a local looking for a staycation.
-Grab a notepad and jot down your favorites to fill the day!
+With a phone number like 1-800-FUN-TOWN, it’s no surprise that Frankenmuth is full of Franken-fun!
+Undoubtedly it’s why you’ll find visitors from all over the world visiting Michigan’s Little Bavaria any time during our four seasons of fun!
+Frankenmuth has so much to offer whether you choose to come for a daycation or vacation or if you’re a local looking for a staycation.
+So grab a notepad and jot down your favorites to fill the day!
 Here are some free or budget-friendly ways to enjoy Frankenmuth throughout the year!

 Putt-Putt Golf at Jellystone Campground

 (Cue Yogi Bear voice) “Hey Boo-Boo,” you have to be “smarter than the av-a-rage bear” when looking to have fun in Frankenmuth on a budget!
 That is why the 18-hole miniature golf course at Jellystone Park™ is right “on par” at only $5* per round!
 Open to the public – grab your friends and get ready to “putt-putt” some memories into your scrapbook!
 (Open April – October during office hours, weather permitting.)

 What better way to make memories with your family, friends or loved ones on a budget than unplugging from the digital world to plug into nature and be present in the moment?
 To really live rather than spectate?!
 Frankenmuth has a number of beautiful parks that offer scenic opportunities to recharge while resting, playing, meditating and more!
 So pack up a picnic of sandwiches, fruit and juice boxes for your littles, a batch of these delicious blueberry scones and a thermos of your favorite tea to head out with your girlfriends, or a charcuterie board paired with your favorite sparkling grape juice for a romantic afternoon and check out some of these free Frankenmuth attractions: